 Our turkeys have their own coop next to the chickens in our large barn, a large outdoor run, and almost always have access to the large 1 acre pasture that they share with the chickens.
 During laying season and when we have young turkey chicks they are restricted to the smaller run for their safety.
 Like the chickens, we feed the turkeys Scratch and Peck Organic Turkey Grower, which is soy-free and Non-GMO.
 They also get garden extras, and the occasional kitchen scraps.

-We keep a flock of 40 hens for egg laying, and also seasonally raise chicks to laying age to sell as laying poults (so you can start getting eggs right away, and skip the expense and the mess of raising chicks).
-Eggs are available year round, and in 2016 we have a few laying poults that will be ready to go to a new home in July.
+We keep a flock of 50 hens for egg laying, and also seasonally raise chicks to laying age to sell as laying poults (so you can start getting eggs right away, and skip the expense and the mess of raising chicks).
+Eggs are available from February – October.

 Our flock is a mix of breeds, primarily Ameraucanas.
 We love the variety in our egg cartons, and we believe our hens deserve to be treated well, like the hard workers they are!
 We don’t use lights over the winter to extend laying season (and decrease hen’s laying years), so our egg production slows in the dark months while the ladies get some rest.
 The chickens have their own secure coop next to the turkeys in our large barn, a large outdoor run, and access to the large 1 acre pasture that they share with the turkeys.
 Like the turkeys, we feed Scratch and Peck Organic Naturally Free Layer, which is soy-free, corn-free, and Non-GMO.
 They also get garden extras, and the occasional kitchen scraps.

 The Handsome Gentleman: Verence II